jacksund/simmate/README.md

 Graphics Editting | GIMP | Adobe Photoshop
 Command Line Interface | Click | Argparse, Python-Fire Code Formatting | Black | PyLint

-# LOGO + GRAPHIC DESIGN NOTES
-Name: Simmate (Simulated Materials Ecosystem)
-Overall design: MinimalistBecause it's a software package at its core, I like the minimalist logo designs (here are some examples) and that'd be in line with most python packages.
-I give some examples of this below.
-Color Scheme: up to youMy first thought was a green-based palette to go with "Ecosystem" in the name, but you can mess with whatever.
-About the software, website, & company:You can think of Simmate as "a toolbox and library for materials chemistry", where it includes...an online database.
-You can search any compound you want and then look at its calculated properties.
-It also brings together other databases and their data -- so a webpage for one material will link to our "competitors" as well.
-Essentially it serves as a Google for materials and their calculated properties.prebuilt workflows.
-Say a user has a new material of their own and wants to calculate how conductive it would be, but they don't know how to do those calculations.
-Our code takes their structure and will run everything for them.common task utilities.
-A lot of times in research, you're coming up with a new method to analyze some structure, so a prebuilt workflow won't exist for you yet.
-Here, you need common functions ready to go(such as grabbing the volume of a crystal or running symmetry analysis).
-That way users can quickly build their own personal workflow without starting from scratch.computing scalability.
-At the beginning of a project, the user may want to write and run their code on a single computer and single core (this is how 99% of programs work).
-But as you run into some intense calculations, you may want to use all of your CPU and GPU to run calculations (much like video games do).
-At the extreme, some projects require thousands of computers across numerous resources, including university HPC clusters and cloud computing.
-You can easily set up any configuration of resources with only a few lines of code and minimal knowledge of firewalls + internet ports.
-Places to draw inspiration from:Don't take this section as me saying "try to incorporate these ideas", but instead as some resources if you want them.
-I don't want to railroad your thought process and work, so it may even be useful to read this section after you feel stuck and need some more tips.
-Use as much or as little of this section as you want (or even ignore it).materials chemistry.
-The most common geometric shapes in my field are the tetrahedral (tetrahedron), octahedral, and cube.
-Other more complex but less common shapes are here: https://en.wikipedia.org/wiki/Coordination_geometryconnectivity and modularity.
-Piecing a bunch of things together is a big part of Simmate.
-The workflows can be thought of a network of calculations; the database as connecting a bunch of materials and other databases; and the code connects super large open-source projects and programs.
-Therefore, I've been checking out google images for searches like "modular icon" and "network graph icon".competing codes' logos.
-I give a lot of info here, but really this is just so you can look at competing webpages and see what their logos are like (I'm not a fan of most of them, but think a few are clever).
-Simmate is really a rewrite of the Materials Project with some key differences and updates in coding philosophy.
-For example, MP writes many small packages that can be overwhelming, and their many codes are disorganized, slow, and of varying standards as a result too.
-For all of their logos in one place, check out this link.
-The key ones are Materials Project (for online database), Atomate (for prebuilt workflows), Fireworks (for computing scalability), and pymatgen (for common task utilities).
-Meanwhile Simmate is an all-in-one "batteries-included" package that has all of these features ready to go -- you don't have to learn and download a bunch of different programs; only one.
-Other people that do the same but are much less successful are JARVIS, AFLOW, COD, and ICSD.supporting codes' logos.
-I don't code everything from scratch, but instead build off of world-leading codes that thousands of people support and are free+open-source.
-The big two are Django and Prefect.
-As a side note, both of these sites have some great "modern minimalistic" logo + icon design that I like.